 How to Fight Fake Listings

-Unfortunately, Google My Business is not without its scammers.
+Unfortunately, Google Business Profile is not without its scammers.
 Google does its best to eliminate phony listings, but you may encounter a fake listing of your business.
 Fake listings often have incorrect information, which can steer potential customers in the wrong direction.

 One way to fight fake listings is to fully optimize your Google Business profile.
 Keep it updated, respond to reviews and questions, and share Google Posts frequently.
 Staying active can help Google differentiate between your business listings and a phony.